Learn all about the making of swords in this remote land of ancient myths

-The most famous of Japan's myths, recorded in the country's oldest books, the 7th-century Kojiki and Nihongi, is the story of the great eight-headed, eight-bodied serpent Yamata no Orochi, whose name and image are found everywhere in the area.
+The most famous of Japan's myths, recorded in the country's oldest books, the 8th-century Kojiki and Nihongi, is the story of the great eight-headed, eight-tailed serpent Yamata no Orochi, whose name and image are found everywhere in the area.

-A hero named Susano no Mikoto kills the beast, saving a local princess from being sacrificed to it, then marries her.
-He also discovers a sword in the monster's tail, the great Kusanagi Sword, now one of the three Imperial regalia of the Japanese Emperor.
+A hero named Susano no Mikoto slays the serpent, saving a local girl from being sacrificed to it, then marries her.
+He also discovers a sword in the serpent's tail, the great Kusanagi Sword, now one of the three Imperial regalia of the Japanese Emperor.

-All around the region are ancient shrines at the sites where the story unfolds.
+All around the region are ancient shrines where the story is set.

 Land of iron and water

-With so many valleys and gorges there are a lot of great places to go hiking, one of the best being Oni no Shitaburui, a deep gorge with raging torrents, dotted with massive, eroded boulders.
-There are many waterfalls such as the Yaedaki and Ryuzugataki waterfalls, with pleasant walking paths leading to them.
+With so many valleys and gorges there are a lot of great places to go hiking, one of the best being Oni no Shitaburui, a deep gorge with raging torrents dotted with massive, eroded boulders.
+Neibhoring Unnan City has many waterfalls such as the Yaedaki and Ryuzugataki waterfalls, with pleasant walking paths leading to them.

 Outdoor possibilities for every season

 Okuizumo is a convenient base for exploring Mt.
 Hiba.
 The mountain is cool in the summer and stunning in the autumn when the forests of beech trees change color.
-With many ski slopes in the winter, it is a great place to hike all year round.
-Keep an eye out for the Hibagon, the Japanese version of Bigfoot or the Yeti.
+It is a great place to hike all year round.

 Japanese swords are made from a kind of steel called tamahagane, which is made from iron sands from which iron is extracted in a unique kind of forge called tatara.
-Modern science has been unable to create a better technology to manufacture tamagahane, so the more than one-thousand-year-old tatara method is still the only way to make the steel for genuine Japanese swords.
+Modern science has been unable to create a better technology to manufacture tamagahane, so the more than one-thousand-year-old tatara method is still the only way to make the steel for genuine Japanese swords even now.

 The tamahagane from here in Okuizumo was exported all over Japan, and provided a major source of income of the area's feudal lords.
 There are many sites around the area devoted to these ancient forges, and in fact the scenic rice paddy terraces of the area were constructed on the hillsides after the iron sand had been quarried.